 - Possession: Each person possesses the same right to occupy the property.

-If any of those four requirements do not exist, it is possible that the joint tenancy you may have believed was created could be challenged / contested and might not result in a final determination of joint tenancy.
+If any of those four requirements do not exist, it is possible that the joint tenancy you may have believed was created could be challenged or contested and might not result in a final determination of joint tenancy.